-In this post, we will define customer feedback and outline the three pillars of the customer feedback management process, including which metrics and digital channels to use and how to bring your feedback program full circle with analytics and closed loop feedback techniques.
+In this post, we will define customer feedback and outline the three management pillars – collecting, analysing and closing the feedback loop.
+This includes which metrics and digital channels to use and how to bring your feedback program full circle with analytics and closed loop feedback techniques.

 What you’ll learn: